Join us for our

 Our September 2020 focus group sessions are now complete … thank you to those who were able to participate!

-We hosted 14 90-minute focus group sessions with a total of 46 participants.
-There were two to four participants in each discussion group.
+We hosted 14 90-minute focus group sessions with two to four participants in each discussion group.

 Research results may take a few months and will be posted here as they become available.